 The Biology department is very well resourced, with three modern laboratories stocked with all the usual scientific materials as well as specialist equipment: in situ flexi-cameras to record live experiments, a spirometer, biotechnology electrophoresis kits and data-logging materials, including a wireless heart rate monitor.
 We also have a resources room that our Sixth Form students use for independent study.

 As biologists, we recognise that our unique DNA makes us all different, and so, as far as possible, we tailor classroom resources to each individual.
-We use a range of teaching styles in lessons to accommodate the visual, auditory or kinaesthetic learner, and we make use of teacher-led, pair and group work activities, practical tasks and ICT-based assignments.
-We also have specific Assessment for Learning materials and encourage pupils to develop their own revision strategies.
+We use a range of teaching styles in lessons including teacher-led, pair and group work activities, practical tasks and ICT-based assignments.
+We also have a range of materials for retrieval practice and encourage pupils to develop their own revision strategies.